 If this is the case you'll need to get creative in how you can show others you're still committed to your career advancement.
 You could seek out travel and "stretch" assignments.
 When you're in the office you can be even more focused and efficient than you were before because you're there less often.

 You can meet with your manager often to show enthusiasm about your projects and share ideas you have about future ones.

 A final complaint from some moms on reduced hour schedules is that because they have slightly more free time, people will try to use it up.
 Maybe the school asks you to volunteer more often, or neighbors request that you help with package deliveries or home repairs because you're home one day a week.
 Your spouse may even be guilty of cutting into this hard-earned time away from work, by loading you up with more household errands.

 If you commit to a reduced work schedule, cherish and protect the free time you've earned.
 Set daily personal and professional goals so that when someone asks you for a favor, it'll be easier to say no instead of yes.

 Decide What You Need This Free Time For

 Is catching up on housework, piled-up laundry or grocery shopping be worth you changing your hours?
 Perhaps you have no time for self-care or exercise and working a reduced work schedule would give you time to hit the gym.

 Either way, you'll end up with more time to fulfill the needs of your family or yourself.
-If you are struggling with this that a reduced work schedule may be your answer.
+If you are struggling with this, a reduced work schedule may be your answer.

 Reducing Your Hours May Be Better Than Quitting

 Making a career change like this is a tough decision for some.
-For some the decision is easy because they are fed up with the status quo and need a change.
-For others thought there are so many factors that writing out the pros and cons, with the assistance of this list will helps them make an informed decision.
+For some, the decision is easy because they are fed up with the status quo and need a change.
+For others, there are so many factors that writing out the pros and cons, with the assistance of this list will help them make an informed decision.
 Just remember you always have a choice, if you choose to make it.